Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Perturbative analysis

 \subsubsection{Overview}

 There are two interesting physical phenomena that we wish to track.
 The first is the shift in the ``resonant'' frequency, $\omega$, of the normal modes.
 As one would expect, the frequency depends on the smoothness at the origin and the boundary conditions at infinity.
-We will typically impose the boundary conditions that drive the solution to the supersymmetric vacuum at infinity but one should note that other choices are possible and this leads to slightly different shifts in frequency.
+We will typically impose the boundary conditions that drive the solution to the standard supersymmetric vacuum at infinity but one should note that other choices are possible and this leads to slightly different shifts in frequency.
 These choices may well have significant implications for holography and for connecting our solutions to asymptotically-flat geometries.

 The second feature that we will track are the ``leading-log'' terms that appear in $\nu$ at higher orders in perturbations, giving rise to asymptotic behavior of the form (\ref{nuhomdiv2}) as $\xi \to 1$.
 Indeed, while our seed solution has $\nu \to \alpha$ as $\xi \to 1$, we find that, at higher order in perturbation theory, the solution for $\nu$ necessarily generates a leading-log divergence that cannot be cancelled even with the tuning of integration constants and the shift in the frequency.
-These log terms are thus an essential feature of the solution, but do not spoil the asymptotics because $\hat \nu$ still vanishes at infinity.
+These log terms are thus a feature of our solutions, but do not spoil the asymptotics because $\hat \nu$ still vanishes at infinity.
 The fact that the superstratum, and some of the microstrata, do not exhibit such leading logs reinforces the idea that such solutions represent states of the CFT.
-The appearance of the leading logs in some microstrata suggests that the microstratum not only involves a perturbation of the state but also leads to a perturbation of the CFT Lagrangian.
+The appearance of the leading logs in some microstrata suggests that the microstratum not only involves a perturbation of the state but may also involve a perturbation of the CFT Lagrangian.

 Interestingly enough, one can delay the onset of the leading logs by tuning the resonant frequency to a slightly different value, and therefore moving the scalars slightly away from the supersymmetric critical point at infinity.
 However, this merely delays the appearance of the log terms to higher order in the perturbation theory.
 This observation may also have an interesting holographic interpretation, and so we will describe how it appears in supergravity.